tvc15brian/PlanetOfTheAIPs/README.md

 #####folders-md5

 This workflow runs a MD5 checksum on each object in a directory and lists those hash values in a plain text file (md5.txt).

+#####clamAV

+This workflow runs a clamscan clamAV virus check on each object in a directory and dumps output in a plain text file (clamscan.txt).